It is important that you arrange for your own travel insurance. Please check carefully the terms and conditions of your insurance which should cover

 Jewellery is generally not up to international standards for design and workmanship and buyers should check that 'gold' is not, in fact, gilded silver.
 All gem and jewellery purchases should be made through a government-authorized dealer, who must issue an official receipt, which is required for export of such items.

-Mingalaba.
-This word of welcome is also a wish for good fortune and best signifies the warm, welcoming nature of the people in Myanmar.
-Myanmar today remains one of the most mystical and magical countries on earth; a land of breathtaking beauty stretching from snow capped peaks (Mt.
-Kahkaborazi is 5881m) and dense jungles of the Himalayas, to the pristine beaches of the Bay of Bengal and rice fields of the Delta; in between lie the glittering pagoda-filled plains, ancient capitals and - running throughout it all - the mighty 2000-kilometre-long Ayeyawaddy River.
+Mingalabar.
+This word of welcome is also a wish for good fortune and best signifies the warm welcoming nature of the people in Myanmar.
+Myanmar today remains one of the most mystical and magical countries on earth; a land of breath-taking beauty stretching from snow-capped peaks (Mt Kahkaborazi is 5881m) and dense jungles of the Himalayas to the pristine beaches of the Bay of Bengal and rice fields of the Delta; in-between lie the glittering pagoda filled plains, ancient capitals and running throughout all, the mighty 2000 km long Ayeyarwaddy River.

-The country's population of 53 million lives mainly in villages and 100 different national groups are found within the country's borders; the Bamar are the majority group inhabiting the central zone whilst the Shan, Kayin, Kachin, Chin, Rakhine and Mon live in the mountainous areas or along the coast.
+The population of 51 million live mainly in villages and 100 different national groups are found within the country's borders; the Bamar are the majority group inhabiting the central zone whilst the Shan, Kayin, Kachin, Chin, Rakhine and Mon live in the mountainous areas or along the coast.
 Intrinsic to the country is Buddhism and daily life revolves around the family, worship at pagodas and festivals.
-Myanmar not only has a rich cultural heritage but also an incredibly varied fauna and flora; all this combined with an enchanting population make it one of the most fascinating, and as yet undiscovered, destinations in the world.
+Myanmar not only has a rich cultural heritage but also an incredibly varied fauna and flora; all this combined with an enchanting population make it one of the most fascinating and as yet undiscovered destinations in the world.

 Tipping is quite common in Myanmar today.
 Only at very simple restaurants do waiters not expect tips.
 Where a porter or waiter gives special service, a small tip is always welcome.